The EUR ING Title

 What is LinkedIn and features

 LinkedIn is the renowned business-oriented social networking website launched in May 2003 mainly used for professional networking purposes.
-LinkedIn is a free WWW based infrastructure to allow people to find previous colleagues or classmates, jobs, projects, contracts, … and share their professional (or private) relationships.
-In December 2007, the traffic on this website reached 3.2 million visitors per month and it had more than 25 million registered users.
+LinkedIn is a free WWW based infrastructure to allow people to find previous colleagues or classmates, jobs, projects, contracts and share their professional (or private) relationships.
+In 2012, the traffic on this website reached 123 million visitors per month and it had about 150 million registered users.

 The purpose of LinkedIn is to allow registered users to maintain a list of contact details of people they know and trust in business.
 The people in the list are called Connections.
 Users can invite other persons to become a Connection.